 As a result, children, and even babies are spending more and more time in front of a screen.
 Despite the short-term benefits, excessive screen time may carry hidden costs that hurt your child in the long run.

-Michele Young, a speech pathologist with Florida Hospital for Children's Pediatric Rehabilitation program, says that kids learn to communicate by watching, listening and interacting.
+Michele Young, a speech pathologist with AdventHealth for Children's Pediatric Rehabilitation program, says that kids learn to communicate by watching, listening and interacting.

 "They learn when they're face-to-face with someone, repeating their sounds and expressions and playing 'peek-a-boo,'" she says.